mabq/arch-base/README.md

      git clone git@github.com:mabq/arch-base.git
      ```

-   - Review the `hosts.ini` file --- make sure the hostname you intend to assign to the managed node is listed there.
+   - Review the `hosts.ini` file --- make sure the hostname of the managed node you intend to affect is listed there.

-   - Make sure there is a file matching that hostname in `host_vars/{HOSTNAME}.yml` --- the variable `ansible_host` must be pointing to the correct IP address (the one you just checked).
+   - Default options for all hosts are defined in `group_vars/all.yml`.
+You can overwrite any variable for a given host on `host_vars/{HOSTNAME}.yml`:

-   - Read the `group_vars/all.yml` file, you may need to overwrite one or more of the default variables, pay special attention to the following variables:
+     - Make sure the variable `ansible_host` is pointing to the correct IP address.

      - `target_disk` --- use `fdisk -l` on the managed node to identify the [block device name](https://wiki.archlinux.org/title/Device_file#Block_devices).